YvesLangstonMays/MAPD/ReadMe.md

 A phosphosite refers to the exact residue on a protein that carries the phosphate group.
 For example:
 EGFR Y1173 represents a tyrosine residue at position 1173 on EGFR

-Different sites on the same protein can have distinc or even opposing functions, making exact site identification critical.
+Different sites on the same protein can have distinct or even opposing functions, making exact site identification critical.

 ## Quantitative Measurements